 - managing medical records systems

 - controlling stocks of equipment, stationery and drugs

 - arranging the building's cleaning, maintenance and security

 - handling confidential information

-You'll also deal with outside organisations like clinical commissioning groups, other GP practices, patient groups and local authority social services departments.
+You'll work with clinical commissioning groups, other GP practices, patient groups and local authority social services departments.